 Datasets scratch spaces¶

 A Datasets Scratch Space is a scalable mutable (i.e. read-writeable) filesystem directory for temporary data storage and exploration.
-They are a compliment to the core Datasets functionality.
+They are a complement to the core Datasets functionality.
 They provide a space to keep intermediate data results or candidates for Dataset Snapshots as you explore your data.
 These spaces are designed for when you don’t know what you want just yet (i.e. you don’t know what you don’t know).
 These spaces are automatically mounted for Workspace sessions for each User for every Project (i.e. they are Per User Per Project).
 Here are some key properties:

 - They do not preserve reproducibility.
 Files placed in a Datasets Scratch Space are not versioned or tracked.
 A Datasets Scratch Space is simply a long-lived directory with the scalable properties of Datasets (i.e. large file sizes and many individual files).